Lightstreamer/Lightstreamer-example-StockList-client-winrt/README.md

 ## Build

-To build your own version of the demo, instead of using the one provided in the store as from the [Install section](https://github.com/Weswit/Lightstreamer-example-StockList-client-winrt#install) above, follow the steps below.
+To build your own version of the demo, instead of using the one provided in the store as from the [Install](https://github.com/Weswit/Lightstreamer-example-StockList-client-winrt#install) section above, follow these steps.

-To directly import the project as is you can use Visual Studio Express for Windows 8.
+* To directly import the project as is you can use Visual Studio Express for Windows 8.
 You can download it from the [Microsoft website](http://www.microsoft.com/visualstudio/eng/downloads#d-express-windows-8) (requires Windows 8).<br>
-You may run the demo against your local server or using our online server at http://push.lightstreamer.com:80.
+* You may run the demo against your local server or using our online server at http://push.lightstreamer.com:80.
 The server to which the demo will connect to is configured in the `App.xaml.cs` file.<br>

-You should complete this project with the Lightstreamer WinRT Client library, to be used for the build process.<br>
+  * In the former case, note that, as prerequisite, the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
+Please check out that project and follow the installation instructions provided with it.
-Please, download the latest Lightstreamer distribution and copy the `DotNetClient_WinRT.dll` and `DotNetClient_WinRT.pdb` files from the Lightstreamer WinRT Client SDK (that is located under the `/DOCS-SDKs/sdk_client_winrt/lib` folder) into the `lib` folder of this project.
+* You should complete this project with the Lightstreamer WinRT Client library, to be used for the build process.
+Please, download the latest Lightstreamer distribution and copy the `DotNetClient_WinRT.dll` and `DotNetClient_WinRT.pdb` files from the *Lightstreamer WinRT Client SDK* (that is located under the `/DOCS-SDKs/sdk_client_winrt/lib` folder) into the `lib` folder of this project.

-You're now ready to import the project into Visual Studio, click on File->New Project->Blank App and import all the files located in the demo folder.<br>
+* You're now ready to import the project into Visual Studio, click on <b>File->New Project->Blank App</b> and import all the files located in the demo folder.
-From Visual Studio, right-click on the WinRTStockListDemo project in the Solution Explorer menu and select Debug->Start New Instance.
+* From Visual Studio, right-click on the *WinRTStockListDemo* project in the Solution Explorer menu and select <b>Debug->Start New Instance</b>.
 The WinRT app will be installed and launched.

 ## See Also

-## Lightstreamer Adapters Needed by This Demo Client
+### Lightstreamer Adapters Needed by This Demo Client

 <!-- START RELATED_ENTRIES -->
 * [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java)